Kilobit to Exabit Converter

 The prefix 'exa-' (representing 1018) was adopted as an SI prefix by the General Conference on Weights and Measures (CGPM) in 1975.
 Its application to the bit (exabit) followed the increasing need to quantify extremely large amounts of digital information and data transfer rates in telecommunications and large-scale networking.

-Common Uses for kilobits and exabits
+Common Uses and Applications: kilobits vs exabits

 Explore the typical applications for both Kilobit (imperial/US) and Exabit (imperial/US) to understand their common contexts.